BAMresearch/aRTist-handbook/source/gui-setup.rst

 Setup Panel
 -----------

-The Setup of Parameter Panel is mainly pertinent for positioning items in the assembly.
+The :guilabel:`Setup` of Parameter Panel is mainly pertinent for positioning items in the assembly.

 The default settings of the Setup for the environment is air, for the Transformation are |16x16_world-coordinate-system| world coordinate system and |16x16_transformation-move| translate mode.
 This settings can be seen in :numref:`guiSetupDefault`.